5jt/dyalog-cookbook/manuscript/09_testing.md

     #.FilesAndDirs.DeleteFile tempFilename
 ~~~

-When everything goes according to plan the function would eventually execute these lines anyway, but when a test case fails you have something like that:
+When everything goes according to plan the function would eventually execute these lines anyway, but when a test case fails you need this:

 ~~~
     →GoToTidyUp expected≢result